Holiness and missions

 Jeremiah suffers persecution

 Other messages follow about the broken covenant and a drought.
 The prophet was subjected to severe persecution as God's judgments began to come upon the disobedient people.
 He was beaten by a false prophet, who was the son of a priest, and put in the stocks "by the house of the Lord."
 Being released, he continued faithfully to give the Word of the Lord to his persecutors.
 He prophesied of the Babylonian captivity and of the return after seventy years.
-Daniel was again shut up in the court of the prison, prayed, and received an answer that comforted his heart.
+Jeremiah was again shut up in the court of the prison, prayed, and received an answer that comforted his heart.

 "I prayed to the Lord: Ah, Sovereign Lord, you have made the heavens and the earth by your great power and outstretched arm.
 Nothing is too hard for you.
 You show love to thousands but bring punishment for the fathers' sins into the laps of their children after them.
 O great and powerful God, whose name is the Lord Almighty, great are your purposes and mighty are your deeds.
 Your eyes are open to all the ways of men; you reward everyone according to his conduct and as his deeds deserve."
 (Jeremiah 32:16-19)